 These past few days have been crazy.
 We went from 1% conversion rate to nearly 28%, are in the middle with partnering up with lots of companies and a lot more things.
 End-result: MORE CUSTOMERS.

-But here’s what I just discovered this week: You can actually acquire customers on Quora.
+But here’s what I just discovered this week: You can actually acquire customers using Quora marketing.

 But, wait, what if I sell something that isn’t really exciting?